Assignment 1: Visualization Design

 Please use the correct file extension for your image (either .png or .jpg) and be sure your image is sized for a reasonable viewing experience.
 Viewers should not have to zoom or scroll in order to effectively view your submission!

 The readme.txt file should contain your write-up, as described above.
-Please be sure to include your name and UW net id in your readme.
+Do not include your name or UW net id in your readme.

 If you are on the waiting list for the class do not have access to the Canvas site, please email your submission to us at firstname.lastname@example.org.